linshys/Example_Based_Manga_Colorization---cGAN/README.md

       			|- xxx000_gray.pt
           	|- Color2Manga_sketch
           		|- xxx000_sketch.pt
            	|- Discriminator
                		|- xxx000_d.pt
           	|- VGG19
           		|- vgg19-dcbb9e9d.pth
    ```

 ### Quick test

-I have collected some test datasets which contains manga pages and corresponding reference images.
+I have collected some test datasets which contain manga pages and corresponding reference images.
 You can check it in the path `./test_datasets`.
 When you use the file `inference.py` to test, you may need to edit the input file path or pretrained weights path in this file.

 ```
 python inference.py

-# if you don't want to segment you manga
+# If you don't want to segment your manga
 python inference.py -ne
 ```
-Initially, `Manga-Panel-Extractor` will segment manga page into panels.
+Initially, `Manga-Panel-Extractor` will segment the manga page into panels.

-Then follow the instructions in console and you will get the colorized image.
+Then follow the instructions in the console and you will get the colorized image.

 ## Train your Own Model
 ###  Prepare Datasets

 There are three datasets I used to train the model.

 For gray model, [Anime Face Dataset](https://www.kaggle.com/datasets/scribbless/another-anime-face-dataset) and Tagged [Anime Illustrations Dataset](https://www.kaggle.com/datasets/mylesoneill/tagged-anime-illustrations) are used.
-And I only use `danbooru-images` folder in second Dataset.
+And I only use `danbooru-images` folder in the second Dataset.

 For sketch model, [Anime Sketch Colorization Pair Dataset](https://www.kaggle.com/datasets/ktaebum/anime-sketch-colorization-pair) is used.

 All the datasets are from [Kaggle](https://www.kaggle.com/).

-Follow instructions are based on my dataset, but feel free to use you own dataset if you like.
+Follow instructions are based on my dataset, but feel free to use your own dataset if you like.

 ### Preprocess training data